-Pursuant to the CEA, the Board is transitioning from its legacy solar incentive program (SREC registration program) to a new Transition Incentive Program while the Board develops a new, long-term Successor Solar Incentive Program.
+Pursuant to the CEA, the Board is transitioning from its legacy solar incentive program (SREC registration program or SRP) to a new Successor Solar Program.
 A rule amendment approved by the Board on December 18, 2018 and published in the New Jersey Register on January 22, 2019 established that no new SREC registration program applications shall be accepted following a determination by the Board that 5.1% of the kilowatt hours sold in the state by each electric power supplier and each basic generation provider comes from solar electric power generators connected to the state's electric distribution system (5.1% milestone).
-By Orders dated October 29, 2018 and February 27, 2019, the Board reduced the SREC term (or Qualification Life) to 10 years for all applications submitted after October 29, 2019.
+By Orders dated October 29, 2018 and February 27, 2019, the Board reduced the SREC term (or Qualification Life) to 10 years for all applications submitted after October 29, 2018.

 A proceeding is currently ongoing to provide options and recommendations as to how the Board can modify or replace the existing SREC program.
 A Staff straw proposal was published on December 26, 2018, which included seven "Transition Principles" and a proposed timeline for the transition process.
 A stakeholder notice published on April 8, 2019 accelerated the proposed timeline and announced additional stakeholder workshops.
 The Board undertook a subsequent rulemaking to amend the SREC registration processes to address the closure of the legacy SREC program and the methodology by which the Board would forecast and announce the attainment of the 5.1% milestone for closure.
-The rule amendments adopted on February 3, 2020 provided for registration lengths which conclude upon milestone attainment and directed Staff to produce monthly reports on the status of the State's progress toward closure.
+The rule amendments adopted on February 3, 2020 provided for registration lengths, which conclude upon attainment of the 5.1% milestone, and directed Staff to produce monthly reports on the status of the state's progress toward closure.
 Monthly reports on SREC program closure were issued for January, February, and March.